What does a transformed internal audit function look like?

 - Building a more flexible operating model with intentional and continuous collaboration across risk functions and leverage across the three lines of defense

-- Changing execution from traditional sample and controls focus, to higher precision audits that leverage technology such as neural networks and AI to test 100% of the populations
+- Changing execution from traditional sample and controls to higher precision audits that leverage technology such as neural networks and AI to test 100% of the populations

 How does a transformed internal audit function work with other lines of defense?

-Internal Audit’s stakeholder group has expanded and expectations are heightened.
+The internal audit’s stakeholder group has expanded and expectations are heightened.
 Change is fast and risks are complex and interconnected.
 As it transforms, Internal Audit can collaborate with first and second line functions in data-driven ways not previously possible—and, in doing so, reduce the likelihood of blind spots or significant issues materializing.

 How to get started?